Alan Marshall (Australian writer): Career

+In 1972, he collaborated with Australian writer B. Wongar to publish a collection of stories titled Aboriginal Myths.

+Personal life and death

 Marshall married Olive Dulcie Dixon in May 1941 and they had two daughters, Katherine and Jennifer.
 The couple divorced in 1957.
 For many years he lived in the Melbourne bayside suburb of Sandringham.

 Marshall died on 21 January 1984, in a nursing home in Brighton East, Victoria, where he had been a resident for the previous two years.

 Television series

 In 1981 the Australian Broadcasting Corporation produced a nine-part mini-series based on Marshall's autobiographical stories.
 Adam Garnett won the 1982 Logie Award for Best Performance by a Juvenile, for his role as Alan Marshall in the series.
 The TV series achieved popularity in Australia, the UK, and also in the USSR, where it was the first Australian TV series to be shown by a major TV channel.

 Recognition

 In 1979 Alan Marshall unveiled a plaque on a monument to himself at his birthplace in Noorat.

 Marshall was made a Member of the Order of Australia in the 1981 Australia Day Honours.

 In 1985 the Shire of Eltham, where Marshall had lived for many years, established the annual Alan Marshall Short Story Competition for emergent writers.

 There is a bronze bust of him and a plaque in the Sandringham Library, Melbourne.

 Sculptor Marcus Skipper created a realistic statue of Marshall cast in bronze which is located in the front of Eltham Library, a branch of Yarra Plenty Regional Library.
 It has been classified as significant by the National Trust.

 Alan Marshall Reserve, Eltham is located on the corner of Main Road and Leane Drive, and has been there since at least 2007.